PublicSoftTools

 How to Solve Sudoku: Techniques from Beginner to Expert

 Sudoku looks like it is about numbers, but it is really about logic — and the difference between a frustrating puzzle and a satisfying one is knowing the right technique for the situation.
-This guide walks the full ladder, from the scanning that finishes easy grids to the X-Wing that cracks expert ones, with worked examples at every step.
+This complete guide walks the full ladder, from the scanning that finishes easy grids to the X-Wing and Swordfish that crack expert ones, with worked examples at every step.
+It also covers the history of Sudoku, how difficulty really works, popular variants, and the FAQs beginners ask.
 No guessing required, ever.

 The Only Rule You Need

 A Sudoku grid is 9×9, split into nine 3×3 boxes.
 Fill every cell so that each row, each column, and each 3×3 box contains the digits 1 through 9 exactly once.
 That is the whole rule.
-There is no arithmetic — the numbers are just nine distinct symbols.
+There is no arithmetic — the numbers are just nine distinct symbols, which is why Sudoku reads the same in every language.
 Every properly made puzzle, including every one on our free Sudoku game, has exactly one solution reachable by pure logic, so if you ever feel forced to guess, there is a deduction you have not spotted yet.

 Start Here: Scanning and Naked Singles